rptshri/scrobits-blog-backup/cm2bn9wf7000l0al86c9jg6k2.md

 For real-time spending insights, **AWS Cost Explorer** is perfect for visualizing trends.
 Also, the **AWS Billing Dashboard** provides monthly expense details.
 These tools help clarify where your budget is going and support informed resource allocation decisions.

-["image idea": "An infographic or diagram of AWS Glue's architecture, emphasizing its serverless capabilities, visually explaining its role in simplifying ETL processes."]# Tools and Best Practices for ETL Cost Management on AWS

 Managing ETL workflows on AWS the right way can help you save a lot of money.
 Let’s dive into how AWS tools can be your best allies in cost efficiency.

 ### **Using AWS Cost Management Tools**